These news and media reports help a broader audience understand what can be achieved using the Respecting Choices approach.

 Talking About Death Brings End-of-Life Benefits (NBC Nightly News Rock Center)

 A couple is interviewed about their experience with advance care planning (ACP) as the husband is undergoing treatment for an incurable lung disease.
-Knowing he may be cured, they began creating a care plan with the help of RC.
+Knowing he may be cured, they began creating a care plan with the help of Respecting Choices.
 This provided comfort to the entire family during an already difficult time.

 Where To Start With End-Of-Life Decisions (National Public Radio’s 1A Show)